This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 This method will also work with marinated mozzarella balls.
 You just want to make sure they are tight enough that the air and moisture cannot mix in the freezer.

-As we mentioned earlier, you can use grated and shredded frozen mozzarella straight from the freezer without thawing first.
+You can use grated and shredded frozen mozzarella straight from the freezer without thawing first if you are planning to cook or melt it.
 It is thin enough that, even if put on a salad, it will not stay frozen for long.

 For the other types, take the bags from the freezer and put them in the fridge.
 Allow them to slowly thaw over 24 to 48 hours.
 This will make sure that they keep as much of their flavor and texture as possible.

 Mozzarella sticks are really easy to freeze.
 Line them up on a cookie sheet, flash freeze, and put them in labeled bags.
-When you are ready to make them, skip thawing and put them straight into the oven at 350° for 10 minutes.
+If freezing breaded mozzarella sticks, when you are ready to make them, skip thawing and put them straight into the oven at 350ยฐ for 10 minutes.

 If you need more help getting your foods frozen, check out the Ultimate Freezing Food Guide for a complete quick start reference so that you can have a well-stocked freezer.